4,307 products added recently

 Special Resources, ELA, Special Education Needs (SEN), Language Development, Phonics, Kindergarten, Preschool, Presentations, Teacher Tools

-This 'SN' Initial Consonant Digraph PowerPoint is a taught lesson especially suitable for those who have special needs or need a slower pace.
-Special features of the 'SN' PowerPoint lesson No words are introduced that cannot be sounded out.
+This 'ND Ending' digraph PowerPoint is a taught lesson especially suitable for those who have special needs or need a slower pace.
+Special features of the 'ND Ending' PowerPoint lesson This PowerPoint teaches the reading of short vowel words with the final consonant blends ND.
+No words are introduced that cannot be sounded out, except common the sight words a, the.
 There are no distractions for the special needs child to have to 'block out' before s/he can learn - no jingly music, no comic pictures.
 Nothing moves quickly.
 Everything is explained very simply.
 Sound buttons are provided for use if necessary.
-Makes phonics as simple as can be No confusing language to throw pupils off track - no need for an English degree to learn to read!
-What is included in/with the 'SN' Digraph PowerPoint?
-This 'SN' PowerPoint is a narrated lesson.
+What is included in/with the 'NG' Digraph PowerPoint ?
+This 'ND Endings' PowerPoint is a narrated lesson.
 The PowerPoint format means that you can go at a pace suitable for your pupils.
 It is just like having your own phonics teacher!
-There are 40 slides.
-We begin by introducing developing phonemic awareness of the initial digraph SN, We move on to sound out words with 'SN'.
-This is followed by some tracking exercises - short sentences where the pupil is asked to spot the 'NG' sound in the words before reading each sentence.
-The PowerPoint finishes with our 'star' for good effort which children love!
-How can the ‘SN' PowerPoint be used?
+There are 42 slides.
+We begin by introducing 'ND'.
+The PowerPoint then goes on to help the child to sound out words with 'ND' with the short vowels 'a', 'e', 'i', and 'o'.
+This is followed by some tracking exercises - short sentences where the pupil is asked to spot the 'ND' sound in the words before reading each sentence.
+The PowerPoint finishes with our 'stars' for good effort which children love!
+How can the ‘ND' PowerPoint be used?
 It can be used in multiple ways: It can either be used by the child, with support from an adult, as well as to give the parents a feel for what is necessary - i.e., for training purposes.
 It can be sent home for a child to watch with his/her parents after seeing it in class - this will then act as revision as well as training the parent as to what is necessary to help the child.
-More: find a matching SN worksheet here! https://teachsimple.com/product/sn-blend-find-and-colour-phonics-worksheet-to-develop-phonemic What is included?
-One PowerPoint with 40 slides Written by a teacher with over 30 years’ experience of teaching phonics to all abilities.
+More: find matching ND worksheets here! https://teachsimple.com/product/final-blend-nd-read-and-colour https://teachsimple.com/product/final-nd-blend-find-and-colour-phonics-worksheet What is included?
+One voiced PowerPoint with 42 slides Written by a teacher with over 30 years’ experience of teaching phonics to all abilities.
 Reading Made Simple: helping parents to teach their child to read.

 Author Lilibette's Resources